chrkaatz/who-is-it-today/README.md

 * Stores a list of usernames into a browser's local storage
 * customize the headline which stores it also in the local storage
 * import and export of users-lists as well as the title
+* backup toggle to show the person of tomorrow
+* response layout

 ## Current limitations

 * Not agnostic to business week days
-* no way to display a back-up person yet